WVURAIL/dspira/labs/06/README.md

 ## Read and reshape data
 ##########################

-spec1 = np.fromfile("data","r") # open 'data' in read mode and put all the data as a numpy array spec spec1.shape # .shape shows the array dimension.shape spec = spec.reshape((-1,4096)) # reshapes data into stacks od 4096 points spec.shape # get the shape of the new array.
+spec1 = np.fromfile("data",dtype=np.float32) # open 'data' in read mode and put all the data as a numpy array spec spec1.shape # .shape shows the array dimension.shape spec = spec.reshape((-1,4096)) # reshapes data into stacks od 4096 points spec.shape # get the shape of the new array.
 The frst number is the number of time intgrations